webb/niem-json-offsite/index.md

 Any other cardinality would be done locally, within a type, and might express cardinality of an element within that type.

+#### "definitions" of the top-level JSON Schema object

+The "definitions" in the top-level JSON Schema object contains type definitions for all the types in the subset.

 ### Element declarations

 Element declarations are done by setting values for "properties" in a JSON schema object.